Unlock the Power of eSignatures for General Power of Attorney in the United States

 -

-What is the electronic signature licitness for general power of attorney in the United States?
+Is the electronic signature licitness for general power of attorney in the United States recognized?

-The electronic signature licitness for general power of attorney in the United States is governed by the Uniform Electronic Transactions Act (UETA) and the Electronic Signatures in Global and National Commerce Act (ESIGN).
-Both laws give electronic signatures the same legal standing as handwritten signatures, making it valid for documents like general power of attorney when properly executed.
+Yes, the electronic signature licitness for general power of attorney in the United States is recognized under the Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).
+These laws ensure that electronic signatures hold the same legal weight as traditional handwritten signatures, making them valid for power of attorney documents.

 -